ldover29/Red_Vs_Blue-Project/README.md

 # Scenario

-Assuming the role of both pentester (The Red Team) and SOC analyst (The Blue team), The Red Team will attack a vulnerable virtual machine, ultimately gaining root access to the machine.
+Assuming the role of both pentester (The Red Team) and SOC analyst (The Blue team), The Red Team will attack a vulnerable Capstone virtual machine, ultimately gaining root access to the machine.
 As Blue Team, Kibana logs will be reviewed taken during the Day 1 engagement.
 The logs will be used to extract hard data and visualizations.
 Log data will be interpreted for mitigation measures for each exploit that was successfully performed.

 # Network Topology